tubasaygin/CollectionFramework/README.md

 2. Make an instance of the Comparator class.
 3. Call the overloaded sort() method, giving it both the list and the instance of the class that implements Comparator.

+Vector:

+Vector is like the dynamic array which can grow or shrink its size.
+Unlike array, we can store n-number of elements in it as there is no size limit.
+It is a part of Java Collection framework since Java 1.2.
+It is found in the java.util package and implements the List interface, so we can use all the methods of List interface here.

+It is recommended to use the Vector class in the thread-safe implementation only.
+If you don't need to use the thread-safe implementation, you should use the ArrayList, the ArrayList will perform better in such case.

+The Iterators returned by the Vector class are fail-fast.
+In case of concurrent modification, it fails and throws the ConcurrentModificationException.

+Ways to navigate on vector

+    //simple method:
+    for(String s : vect){
+       System.out.println(s);
+    }

+    //How else can we navigate the vector ListIterator<String> iterator = vect.listIterator();
+    while (iterator.hasNext()){
+       System.out.println(iterator.next());
+    }

+    //How else can we navigate the vector 2 Enumeration<String> enumeration = vect.elements();
+    while (enumeration.hasMoreElements()){
+       System.out.println(enumeration.nextElement());
+    }

+Stack:

+- The vector class is a superclass of the stack class.
+- Stack data is a data type represented by the LIFO(Last in First Out) structure.
+- empty() Checks if the Stack is empty.
+- search() The location of the value given as a parameter by the method * (with reference to the starting point from top to bottom) is returned as *integer.
+- pop() It takes the value at the top of the stack and returns it.
+- peek() reads at the top of the stack but does not retrieve it from the stack.